Children, Play & Crisis

 This Advisory Note outlines the importance of play and provides principles and guidance to encourage built environment professionals to integrate opportunities for play throughout the built environment.
 It is intended to complement the forthcoming NSW Design and Place State Environmental Planning Policy, other place-based design guidance, and to align with international convention commitments and goals endorsed by the Australian Government1, 2.

 Jill Rice, is the Executive Officer of Play Aotearoa, the New Zealand branch of IPA World.
-In her Design and Future Trends presentation, Jill discussed how designs always need to respond thoughtfully to the unique attributes of a space
+In her Design and Future Trends presentation, Jill discussed how designs always need to respond thoughtfully to the unique attributes

 Office of the Children's Guardian NSW Government 2021